 Watch Kevin Durant's Amazing Pass In The Spurs-Nets Game

-Kevin Durant had an incredible assist in the game between the San Antonio Spurs and Brooklyn Nets on Sunday afternoon at Barclays Center.

-Kevin Durant and the Brooklyn Nets are hosting the San Antonio Spurs at Barclays Center on Sunday afternoon, and during the game Durant had a sensational pass.
+Kevin Durant and the Brooklyn Nets hosted the San Antonio Spurs at Barclays Center on Sunday afternoon, and during the game Durant had a sensational pass.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the Nets.